bernshawcui/aws-learning/exam_prepper_questions/exam_notes.md

 <details>
 <summary>Click to reveal the correct answer</summary>

-- Create an Amazon S3 File Gateway.Update the business system to use a new network share from the S3 File Gateway
+- Create an Amazon S3 File Gateway.
+Update the business system to use a new network share from the S3 File Gateway

 Notes: